An Essential Collection of Essays and Musings on Graphic Design from One of the Field's Leading Educators

 Important figures in the design world

-Divided into four parts—Politics, Ideology, and Design; Visual Language; the Ephemeral World of Design; and Is There a Genius in the Room?—each section features an introduction to the writings contained therein, as well as a handful of prompts and possible lines of inquiry to encourage further discovery.
+Divided into five parts—Design Language; Design Dialects; Politics, Ideology, Design; Business and Commerce; and Inspiration and Discoveries—each section features a collection of essays culled from Heller’s extensive publications from the past several decades.
+At the end of every essay, readers will find discussion points to prompt further lines of inquiry.
 As Heller notes, “The key is to read, discuss, and debate.”
 Students, aficionados, and anyone with a healthy curiosity will thoroughly enjoy this illuminating and thought-provoking assemblage of perspectives on the practice.

 Steven Heller is the co-chair of the School of Visual Arts MFA Design / Designer as Author + Entrepreneur Program.
 He is the author, coauthor, and editor of over 170 books on design, social satire, and visual culture.
 He is the recipient of the 2011 Smithsonian National Design Award for "Design Mind."
 He lives in New York City.